Einliterflasche/pg-worm/pg-worm/README.md

  * ease of use.
 The goal of `pg_worm` is **not** to become an enterprise solution.
    If adding an option means infringing the ease of use then it will likely not be added.

+## License
+This project is dual-licensed under the MIT and Apache 2.0 licenses.